Sybil Streeter, Ph.D., Director

 Stephanie Crespo, M.Ed., Advisor

 Stephanie earned her M.Ed. in Educational Leadership and Policy Studies with an emphasis in Higher Education from the University of Texas at Arlington.
 Prior to that, she received her B.A. degree in Psychology from The University of Texas at Austin.
-Stephanie has worked professionally in an array of industries including sales, retail management, education, and hospitality.
-Before arriving in Pittsburgh, she lived abroad in Taiwan and also worked as an Area Coordinator for Residence Life and Housing at Dickinson College.
+Stephanie has worked professionally in an array of public and private industries including education, sales, nonprofits, and hospitality.
+Before arriving in Pittsburgh, she taught English abroad in Taiwan and also worked as an Area Coordinator for Residence Life and Housing at Dickinson College.
 As a part-time advisor her primary responsibility is meeting with students.

 To contact an advisor, call 412-624-4540.